Des-works/Flip-Profile/README.md

-This is the cod efor the flip effect that was used in my second porfolio
+This is the code for the flip effect that was used in my second porfolio